wasim-ullah/wasim-blog/content/blog/course.md

 ## Your Eligibility
 You are eligible if you can spend <b>3 hours per week</b>, at the randomly announced days, and are committed to learn also by respecting time.Due to my tight schedule I have to announce different days.
 Although, you can still get notes from fellow participants.<br>

+## Medium
+It'll be completely online.
+We shall announce the tools later through the emails when we are sharing the start dates.<br>

 ## The Dates & Duration
 The dates to start this course shall be announced later, though your emails or WhatsApp numbers.
 And this course shall finish in nine months.<br>
 If you want to ask me anything, please write a formal email at wasim.ullah@aol.com.<br>